kristapsdz/openrsync/README.md

 # Introduction

 **This system has been merged into OpenBSD base.
-If you'd like to contribute to openrsync, please mail your patches to tech@openbsd.org.
+If you'd like to contribute to openrsync, please mail your patches to tech@openbsd.org.**
-I'll keep this code-base up to date with OpenBSD's version, and keep this page up until the architecture documentation has also been mainlined.**

 This is an implementation of [rsync](https://rsync.samba.org/) with a BSD (ISC) license.